-Application of the Rules of construction of TL does not infringe possible rights for protection of their products on part of the manufacturers.
+Application of TL Rules does not infringe possible rights for protection of their products on part of the manufacturers.

 D. Fees

 For services rendered by TL fees are to be paid in accordance with the Tariffs of Fees of TL, even if no classification is granted.
 In addition to these fees, TL will charge for any extra expenses incurred in connection with the services rendered (e.g. travelling or other expenses and, where applicable, any value added / turnover tax).